izikeros/blog/content/posts/notes/extracting_keywords_from_the_user_query.md

 Category: note
 Date: 2023-06-09
 Modified: 2023-07-12
-Prompt: Give me text about possible approaches for extracting keywords or key terms from the user query. discuss pros and cons of each approach
 Slug: extracting-keywords-from-the-user-query
 Status: published
+Summary: Learn about various approaches to extracting keywords from user queries, including rule-based methods, linguistic analysis, machine learning techniques, and the pros and cons of each method.
+ai_summary: true
 Tags:
   - keywords
   - keyword-extraction
   - tfidf
 Title: Extracting Keywords From the User Query
+Prompt: Give me text about possible approaches for extracting keywords or key terms from the user query. discuss pros and cons of each approach
 ---
 X::[[dups/hybrid_search]]